 Stay connected? – change the another joint activity

 Return? – retrace the step in the bedroom

 Go into the trigger? – can be quite confronting so it’s best done after some inner work has already been performed

 - Keep breathing

-- Observe a trigger – remember the time and year to ground
+- Observe the trigger – remember the time and year to ground yourself

 - Attend to your inner child during the process